 Table 4-5 outlines the project category specific costs for the Permanente Creek watershed.
 Two pipe replacement improvements are recommended: Buckingham and Altamead that total \$420,000.
 Watershed pipeline extensions total \$250,000 and problem areas total \$1,140,000.
 There are no drywell recommendations in this area.
 The total cost of CIP projects for the Permanente Creek watershed is \$1,810,000.
 For a more detailed breakdown of problem area costs and priorities see Table 4-8.
-Figure 4-4 displays the location of the conveyance pipeline improvements, extensions, drywells, and problem areas.
+Figure 4-4 displays the location of the conveyance pipeline improvements.